 In 2014, over 2.1 million vehicles from the United States were shipped abroad.
-This is a notable figure because it marks the very first time in which the amount of cars built in the United States exceeded 2 million.
+This is a notable figure because it marks the very first time in which the number of cars built in the United States exceeded 2 million.
 To put this number into perspective, consider that it's an 8 percent increase from 2013 and is a whopping 73 percent increase compared to 2004.
-Many of the vehicles that are leading the charge are Fords, BMWs, Jeeps, and even Nissans and Toyotas thanks to domestic-based manufacturing plants.
+Many of the vehicles that are leading the charge are Ford, BMWs, Jeeps, and even Nissan and Toyotas thanks to domestic-based manufacturing plants.

 Just over 50 percent of the vehicles head to Canada or Mexico, both countries which also export to the United States in significant numbers.
 That's partly due to NAFTA.
 China, the Middle East, and South Korea are also some of the countries demanding large quantities of vehicles.
 There seem to be no signs of a slowdown, with many even predicting the number to increase in future years.

-The increase in the amount of U.S. built vehicles that are being exported would seem to be in stark contrast to the strengthening of the U.S. Dollar.
-It's true that the U.S. Dollar is extremely strong right now, which would, in theory, make exports a less profitable endeavor.
+The increase in the amount of U.S.-built vehicles that are being shipped would seem to be in stark contrast to the strengthening of the U.S. Dollar.
+The U.S. Dollar is indeed extremely strong right now, which would, in theory, make exports a less profitable endeavor.
 However, due to a combination of labor wages that are highly competitive and a more efficient manufacturing process, the United States has unexpectedly emerged as one of the low-cost countries to manufacture vehicles.

 How Long Will It Last?